auth0/docs/articles/quickstart/native/ios-swift/_includes/_login_embedded.md

 <div class="phone-mockup"><img src="/media/articles/native-platforms/ios-swift/lock_2_login.png" alt="Lock UI"></div>

 > There are multiple ways of implementing the login dialog.
-What you see above is the default widget; however, if you want, you can use [your own custom login](/quickstart/native/ios-swift/02-custom-login).
+What you see above is the default widget; however, if you want to create your own [Custom Login Form](/quickstart/native/ios-swift/02-custom-login-form).

 As you can see, upon successful authentication, the `onAuth` callback will yield the user's `credentials`.